DataIntellectTech/kdb-chronicle-queue/README.md

 ## Adapter application

-The Adapter for our scenario has been built as a Java with Spring Boot (CommandLineRunner) application that builds out to a jar file.
+The Adapter for our scenario has been built as in Java and can be built out to a jar file.

 The application will implement the process above using vendor specific libraries (Chronicle and kdb+) as well as other 3rd party Open Source libraries.

 ### 1. Connect to data source i.e. Chronicle Queue

 When the application is started, use Chronicle Queue java library to connect to a queue.
 This library can be added to a maven project pom.xml file as a dependency:

 	<dependency>
 		<groupId>net.openhft</groupId>